Four-manifolds, geometries and knots: The Whitehead group

-We may separate $X/\pi$ along embedded circles (avoiding the singularities) into pieces which are either (i) discs with at least two cone points; (ii) annuli with one cone point; (iii) annuli with one boundary a reflector curve; or (iv) surfaces other than $D^2$ with nonempty boundary.
-In each case the inclusions of the separating circles induce monomorphisms on orbifold fundamental groups, and so $\pi$ is a generalized free product with amalgamation over copies of $Z$ of groups of the form (i) $*^m(Z/2Z)$ (with $m\geq 2$); (ii) $Z*(Z/2Z)$; (iii) $Z\oplus(Z/2Z)$; or (iv) $*^m Z$, by the Van Kampen theorem for orbifolds [Sc83].
+We may separate $\pi\backslash{X}$ along embedded circles (avoiding the singularities) into pieces which are either (i) discs with at least two cone points; (ii) annuli with one cone point; (iii) annuli with one boundary a reflector curve; or (iv) surfaces with nonempty boundary, other than $D^2$ or the annulus.
+In each case the inclusions of the separating circles induce monomorphisms on orbifold fundamental groups, and so $\pi$ is a generalized free product with amalgamation over copies of $\mathbb{Z}$ of groups of the form (i) $*^m(Z/2Z)$ (with $m\geq 2$); (ii) $\mathbb{Z}*(Z/2Z)$; (iii) $\mathbb{Z}\oplus(Z/2Z)$; or (iv) $F(r)$ (with $r\geq2$), by the Van Kampen theorem for orbifolds \cite{[Sc83]}.
 The Mayer-Vietoris sequences for algebraic $K$-theory now give $Wh(\pi)=0$. \end{proof}

-The argument for the direct product case is based on one for showing that $Wh(Z\oplus(Z/2Z))=0$ from [Kw86].
+The argument for the direct product case is based on one for showing that $Wh(\mathbb{Z}\oplus(Z/2Z))=0$ from \cite{[Kw86]}.

 Not all such orbifold groups arise in this way.
 For instance, the orbifold fundamental group of a torus with one cone point of order 2 has the presentation $\langle x,y\mid [x,y]^2=1\rangle$.
-Hence it has torsion free abelianization, and so cannot be a semidirect product as above.
+Hence it has torsion-free abelianization, and so cannot be a semidirect product as above.

 The orbifold fundamental groups of flat 2-orbifolds are the 2-dimensional crystallographic groups.
 Their finite subgroups are cyclic or dihedral, of order properly dividing 24, and have trivial Whitehead group.
-In fact $Wh(\pi)=0$ for $\pi$ any such 2-dimensional crystallographic group [Pe98].
-(If $\pi$ is the fundamental group of an orientable hyperbolic 2-orbifold with $k$ cone points of orders $\{n_1,\dots n_k\}$ then $Wh(\pi)\cong\oplus_{i=1}^kWh(Z/n_iZ)$ [LS00].)
+In fact $Wh(\pi)=0$ for $\pi$ any such 2-dimensional crystallographic group \cite{[Pe98]}.
+(If $\pi$ is the fundamental group of an orientable hyperbolic 2-orbifold with $k$ cone points of orders $\{n_1,\dots, n_k\}$ then $Wh(\pi)\cong\oplus_{i=1}^kWh(Z/n_iZ)$ \cite{[LS00]}.)

 The argument for the next result is essentially due to F.T.Farrell.

 \begin{theorem} If $\pi$ is an extension of $\pi_1 (B)$ by $\pi_1 (F)$ where $B$ and $F$ are aspherical closed surfaces then $Wh(\pi)=\tilde{K}_0(\mathbb{Z}[\pi])=0$. \end{theorem}